mclaughlin127/dMRI_QC/README.md

 The NIFTI_Spliter.py is used to convert NIFTI files with multiple volumes into their own NIFTI files, which allows for 3D-QCNET to run them.
-Be sure to define data_path correctly.
+Be sure to define data_path correctly and make a folder named "pred" within the "input" folder.

 The code in 3d-qcnet.py was the work of adnamad (https://github.com/adnamad/3D-QCNet) - **follow the setup instructions provided on their page.